Emma Reid

+Miles took an extended break from the soap in late 2023.
+Her last appearance was on 11 December 2023, with Emma's absence being explained afterwards as her visiting her son, Chris in Australia.
+She made a virtual one-off appearance on 20 May 2024 and a further appearance on 26 September 2024, before returning full-time on 2 October 2024.

 Development

 It was first announced that Miles was to play a new regular character on her acting credits in June 2012.
 Described as "attractive", "more than qualified" and set to "cause quite a stir" by Digital Spy, Miles' casting was confirmed on 23 September 2012.
 Emma is introduced on 2 October 2012 as someone that knows established character Howard Bellamy (Ian Kelsey), but when she arrives, she and Howard both "clearly decide not to acknowledge that they know each other at all".
 Although Emma is only meant to be a temporary replacement, the Mill suffers from staffing issues, so Howard is "forced to accept defeat", despite him not being pleased that Emma has arrived.
 On her official BBC profile, Emma is described as "fun, flirty, teasing and selfish" and added that she uses charm to get what she wants.
 Nathan Wright, who plays Emma's onscreen son Chris, said that Miles is wonderful, and added: "She's a fine actress and a joy to work with.
 We have a strong friendship off screen which naturally makes our job easier and more enjoyable.
 We live together in Birmingham and love naff TV shows".